hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 * Salmon outputs 'pseudocounts' or 'abundance estimates' which predict the relative abundance of different isoforms in the form of three possible metrics (FPKM, RPKM, and TPM). **TPM (transcripts per million)** is a commonly used normalization method as described in [[1]](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/) and is computed based on the effective length of the transcript. **We do NOT recommend FPKM or RPKM**.
 * Estimated **number of reads**, which is the estimate of the number of reads drawn from this transcript given the transcript’s relative abundance and length)

+> **NOTE:** The effective gene length in a sample is the average of the transcript lengths after weighting for their relative expression.
+You may see effective lengths that are larger than the physical length.
+The interpretation would be that in this case, given the sequence composition of these transcripts (including both the sequence-specific and fragment GC biases), you'd expect a priori to sample more reads from them — thus they have a longer estimated effective length.

 This file is used as input for downstream analyses including differential gene expression analysis.
 For each file that you run through Salmon, you will get a correpsonding `quant.sf` file.
 Downstream tools like [`tximport`](https://bioconductor.org/packages/release/bioc/html/tximport.html) take these files and aggregate them to obtain expression matrices for your dataset.

 ---